 In my blog post last week on August 4, 2014, I discussed how to identify a high-quality house wrap for your home because it truly is the last line of defense against moisture problems within the outside walls of your home.
 In this blog, I want to take the topic of a wall assembly to another level and specifically discuss the importance of keeping a wall dry and free of moisture buildup.
 To accomplish this, I will I will talk about using a technique known today as a rainscreen.
 I will also do my best to stress the importance of why Barrington IL remodeling contractors should implement this conception a remodeling or new home construction project.

 Today I will be talking about a subject that is critical to all new construction and remodeling projects.
 This topic is 10 times more important than the cabinets, counters and other finishes that are typically the main concern of many homeowners remodeling or building.
-If you know me or follow my blog, you will quickly find that I am passionate about what I call “building for longevity.”
+Some homeowners only care about appearances and that’s fine.
+If you’re the sort of person that wants to have a perfectly designed garden that enhances your home, then go for, you could check out someone like Acworth Landscaping Company if that’s what you want.
+But if you know me or follow my blog, you will quickly find that I am passionate about what I call “building for longevity.”
 When I build something, I want it to last — period!
 To accomplish this, it is vital to have an understanding of proper building techniques as well as the ability to be on site frequently to perform quality control inspections during every phase of construction.

 It’s sometimes tricky trying to tell the difference between real and costume jewelry, isn’t it?
 Occasionally I’ll see a necklace or ring with such brilliance and — for a moment — think they’re genuine diamonds or gemstones, only to find out they are high-end, elegant pieces of well-designed costume jewelry that were made to look real.
 In certain circumstances, man-made materials have a better function and purpose than the genuine article.
 Let me explain.